Kumato/Brevent/README.md

 ## Why Brevent

-"`Brevent`" hajacks several system API to prevent not-in-use apps in `prevent list` from running or keep running.
+"`Brevent`" hijacks several system API to prevent not-in-use apps in `prevent list` from running or keep running.
 Furthermore, it applies to system apps too, specially, support google-family apps(`GAPPS`).

 Not-in-use packages in `prevent list` can only run: